Electrical Problems That Are Common During Hurricane Season

 Hurricane season is already upon us in South Florida and whether we’re new here or seasoned storm veterans, our families and homes must prepare for the worst and hope for the best.
 While hurricanes and tropical storms can cause many types of damages to your home, one of the scariest and most prominent problems that can occur is anything electrical.
-Here the experts at Art Plumbing, AC & Electric explain common electrical problems and how to protect your home during hurricane season!
+Here the experts at Art Plumbing, Air Conditioning & Electric explain common electrical problems and how to protect your home during hurricane season!

 One of the most damaging storms to hit South Florida in recent years was Hurricane Michael, which first touched down as a Category 4 storm on October 10, 2018.
 This is especially concerning considering hurricanes only reach up to a Category 5 on the Saffir-Simpson Hurricane Wind Scale.
 Over the next few days, Hurricane Michael left 1.7 million people without power across six states: Florida, Georgia, Alabama, South Carolina, North Carolina, and Virginia.
 Nine days after the storm, 125,000 still had no electricity, with a remarkable 80% of those customers living in Florida.
 These incredible statistics make it that much more important to protect your home and family from hurricane-related electrical issues.